top of page

 I balked at trying the Ethos 13mm when it was released due to its hefty price and the fact that I didn't need another medium-power eyepiece.
 But as TeleVue introduced more focal lengths to the Ethos catalog, I felt compelled to take a chance on at least one of them.

 The 2010 release of the Ethos 21mm made my decision easier.
 Here was an eyepiece that I could directly compare to my Nagler 22mm.
-With the aid of the software Stellarium, I was able to see that the Ethos would offer an additional half degree to the fov at essentially the same magnification.
-And so, I started saving up the $795 required to buy the eyepiece (it's $894 today).
+With the aid of the software Stellarium, I was able to see that the Ethos would offer an additional half degree to the field of view [fov] at essentially the same magnification.
+And so, I started saving up the $795 required to buy the eyepiece [it's $941 today].
 In 2013, I bought the Ethos 21mm and 6mm.

 Eye Relief is comfortable at 15mm off the top, compared to the Nagler Type 4 or Type 5 models which have a little more per comparable focal length.
 The good news is that with the Ethos line, you quickly become accustomed to placing your head at the same position relative to the eyepiece.